-You are invited to submit abstracts for the 39th annual SA Assessment Centre Study Group (ACSG) conference to be held from 11 to 15 March 2019 at Erinvale, Somerset West, South Africa.
+You are invited to submit abstracts for the 40th Annual SA Assessment Centre Study Group (ACSG) Conference to be held from 9 to 13 March 2020 at the Hilton in Sandton, South Africa.

-We would like to learn from your latest assessment centre research and are thus leaving the theme for the conference to emerge from submissions received.
+We would like to learn from your latest assessment centre research and would like to focus on case studies during the 2020 ACSG conference.
 Your abstract will go through a blind peer review process of which you will receive feedback, with possible suggestions, before the conference.

 Abstract submission is open and you can submit your abstract online or download the abstract submission form from the link on this page.

 Abstract submissions could be in the following formats:

 Pre-conference Workshops which are conducted the day prior to the conference on 11 March 2020.
 International and local speakers will conduct workshops on their area of expertise.
 The focus of the workshops is skills transfer.
 The workshops will each be four hours long to give enough time for interaction between presenters and workshop delegates.

 Presentations on 12 and 13 March 2020 should aim to address relevant contemporary issues.
 Both scientific research and practical case studies will be accepted.
 To increase the value-add of your presentation, we request that presenters leave the conference delegates with either some tips, tools or a template to help them to apply the lessons learnt.
 Please note that open-space presentations may be repeated to give conference delegates the opportunity to attend two presentations done during the same open-space slot.
 Presentations are 60 minutes long; 45 minutes for the presentation and 10 minutes for questions.